solar-cloud/Network-Automation/README.md

     Clone the repo.

-    Populate example_inventory.csv with your device IPs.
+    Populate example_inventory.csv with your device details.

     Rename .env.example to .env and add your Slack Webhook URL.